-Car crashes into Lake Rotoma: Two dead
+Car crashes into Lake Rotoma, near Rotorua: Two dead

 A reporter at the scene said the van/people mover was about 10m to 15m from the road in a paddock and badly damaged.

-There were debris spread across the paddock.
+Debris was spread across the paddock.

 It appeared the car was travelling north when it left the road close to the entrance to Maheno.